-Speaking of challenges, Ms. Paulson is embarking on her own challenge in becoming President of her family’s company but in many ways, she was already well prepared for the job.
-While there are some aspects of this role that will be new to her she’s well poised and ready to carry the company to the next level.
+Speaking of challenges, Ms. Paulson is embarking on her own challenge in becoming President of her family’s company, and given her past duties, she’s well prepared for the job.
+While there are some aspects of this new role that will be challenging, she’s well-poised and ready to carry the company to the next level.

 Paulson Training Programs, Inc., is the leading provider of technical training for the plastics industry.
 All of the Paulson programs are based on the Paulson Method, a logical step-by-step approach that teaches processing from the “plastics point of view,” (PPV) a term coined by Donald C. Paulson well over 40 years ago; and builds processing knowledge by focusing on the four variables that control the molding process: heat, flow, pressure and cooling.

 Paulson training programs are currently in use by thousands of plastics processors and over a hundred colleges and universities worldwide.
 Paulson’s philosophy of investing in people, not just machinery, has become a proven model of success.

 For additional information about Paulson Training products and Paulson Plastics Academy seminars, visit PaulsonTraining.com or call 1-800-826-1901; or via email firstname.lastname@example.org.